Maunsell Forts: Red Sands Fort (U6)

 There are seven towers in the Red Sands group at the mouth of the Thames Estuary.
 The towers had been connected by metal grate walk-ways.
 In 1959, consideration was given to refloating the Red Sands Fort and bringing the towers ashore but the costs were prohibitive.

 Radio 390 (1965–1967) was a pirate radio station on Red Sands Fort.
-During that time, the fort was also used as the setting for the third season finale episode, "Not So Jolly Roger" (first aired on 7 April 1966), of the 1960's UK television series Danger Man (known as Secret Agent in the U.S.) starring Patrick McGoohan; that episode concerned a pirate radio station that was a front for spies passing on secrets, and included substantial scenes filmed on location at the fort.
+During that time, the fort was also used as the setting for the third season finale episode, "Not So Jolly Roger" (first aired on 7 April 1966), of the 1960s UK television series Danger Man (known as Secret Agent in the U.S.) starring Patrick McGoohan; that episode concerned a pirate radio station that was a front for spies passing on secrets, and included substantial scenes filmed on location at the fort.

 During the early 21st century, in response to proposals to demolish the fort, a group named Project Redsands was formed to try to preserve it.
 It was the only fort that could be visited safely from a platform in between the legs of one of the towers.
 The fort was inspected by the structural engineering company Structural Repairs in 2021.
 They found that six of the towers had severe structural defects, with elements already lost to the sea, the 7th tower also had the same defects, with elements due to imminently fall into the sea.
 The fort could not be accessed safely in its present condition.